nsolanki0/muc1-kmer-diagnostics/environment/README.md

 The general setup process is:

+The general setup process is:

-Install or load Conda/mamba.
+1. Install or load Conda/mamba.
-Create the required environments using the environment specification files provided in this directory.
+2. Create the required environments using the environment specification files provided in this directory.
-Install or configure standalone external tools that are not included in the Conda environments.
+3. Install or configure standalone external tools that are not included in the Conda environments.
-Verify the relevant software versions before running the corresponding workflows.
+4. Verify the relevant software versions before running the corresponding workflows.
-Prepare the required reference data and input files according to the relevant workflow documentation.
+5. Prepare the required reference data and input files according to the relevant workflow documentation.
-Run the computational workflows using the Bash, Python, and SLURM scripts provided in the repository.
+6. Run the computational workflows using the Bash, Python, and SLURM scripts provided in the repository.

 The exact commands, parameters, and software usage are documented in the relevant workflow scripts and directory-level README files.